'Europe's Moment': EU lays out costly rescue for squabbling bloc

 The plan aims to fulfil the Commission’s pledge to slash EU carbon emissions to “net zero” in 2050, beef up EU health and defence capability, and prop up firms facing solvency problems.

-The recovery fund comes in addition to the EU’s long-term budget for 2021-27, which the Commission proposed to set at 1.1 trillion euros ($1.21 trillion).
-While some stimulus spending could start as soon as this autumn, most would come from 2021.

-The plan needs unanimous backing of the 27 EU states and the European Parliament.
-EU leaders’ chairman Charles Michel said they would first discuss it on June 19.
+The recovery fund comes in addition to the EU’s long-term budget for 2021-27, which the Commission proposed to set at 1.1 trillion euros ($1.21 trillion), and needs unanimous backing of all EU states and the European Parliament.

-“It is clear there are difficult talks ahead,” German Chancellor Angela Merkel said.
-Her finance minister saw “very high” chances for a deal.

-The 500 billion euros in grants reflects the wishes of the two biggest EU economies, France and Germany, which came up with a grants-only proposal last week.
+The 500 billion euros in grants reflects the wishes of the two biggest EU economies, France and Germany, which came up with a grants-only proposal last week, providing political space for von der Leyen’s plan.

-“We must move quickly and adopt an ambitious agreement with all our European partners,” said French President Emmanuel Macron.

-The more frugal nations would rather see the recovery package comprise only loans, and the Netherlands responded cautiously to the proposals.
+French President Emmanuel Macron, who drove the grants push, hopes it will defang populist and nationalist politicians who he says could tear the EU apart and sink the euro.

 Despite their fights on how to respond to the crisis, EU countries have already agreed on 500 billion euros of immediate rescue aid and the plan worth 1.85 trillion euros unveiled on Wednesday would come on top of that.

-The Commission plans to repay the borrowing with new taxes on sectors such as plastics, digital trade and large corporates.
+The Commission plans to repay the borrowing with new taxes on sectors such as plastics, digital trade and large corporates. ($1 = 0.9091 euros)

-ING said the proposal was like an expensive bottle of wine on a supermarket shelf: “...Very often it is only there to make the lower-priced ones look reasonable.”

-Additional reporting by Foo Yun Chee, Robin Emmott, Kate Abnett, Francesco Guarascio, Writing by John Chalmers and Gabriela Baczynska, Editing by Gareth Jones, William Maclean
+Additional reporting by Foo Yun Chee, Robin Emmott, Kate Abnett, Francesco Guarascio, Writing by John Chalmers, Editing by Nick Tattersall